Dr Marjorie Ghisoni.

 The emails I received within hours of the talks are testament to the fact that if you give people the right information and tools they need, they can achieve a diagnosis and correct treatment.
 There’s now a whole new band of people badgering their colleagues, friends and family about B12 deficiency and this really is something to celebrate!

 The hits on the website and the signatures on the OTC petition show just how inspired they were to make a difference.

 It was an honour to be part of helping RCN Members in North Wales Nurses and our future Mental Health Nurses to take the lead in education of B12 deficiency.

 Heartfelt thanks to Dr Marjorie Ghisoni for recognising the great need for this training and for making this happen!

-Perhaps you need comprehensive training on B12 Deficiency and how if affects patients, or are looking for speakers at your event?
-If so please get in touch via; email@example.com
+Perhaps you need comprehensive training on B12 Deficiency and how it affects patients, or are looking for speakers at your event?
+If so please get in touch via; firstname.lastname@example.org

 2015 Vitamin B12 Deficiency: An Important Reversible Co-Morbidity in Neuropsychiatric Manifestations

 2015 Vitamin B12 deficiency: an important reversible co-morbidity in neuropsychiatric manifestations.

 2009.
 Malignant catatonia in a patient with bipolar disorder, B12 deficiency, and neuroleptic malignant syndrome: one cause or three?

 2009 Psychotic disorder and extrapyramidal symptoms associated with vitamin B12 and folate deficiency.(B12 deficiency-psychotic disorder, extrapyramidal symptoms in a 12-year-old boy)